jentery/engl429C/index.md

 * When is the prose also poetic?
 Abstract?
 Gestural?
 Specific?
 * When does the language convey information?
 When is it ambiguous?
 What goes unsaid or unwritten?
 * Does the novel create its own language?
 Its own words?
 If so, then how and why?
-* What is the social, cultural, or political function of language in the text?
+* What is the social, cultural, or political function of language in the novel?
 How does it connect people?
 Separate them?
 * When do characters miscommunicate, and to what effects on the fiction?
 * How does the novel sound when you read it aloud?
 * How does the language represent or perform history?
 When is the writing a record or document of what happened?
 When isn't it, and why?